Antarctica

 Antarctica is a vast ice-covered landmass encircled by the sea.
 During the summer, Antarctica becomes more than twice the size of Europe and sixty-two times the size of the United Kingdom.

-Even though seven global locations claim precise quantities of Antarctica: New Zealand, Australia, France, Norway, the United Kingdom, Chile, and Argentina, there are no countries in Antarctica.
+Even though seven global locations claim precise quantities of Antarctica, the continent itself does not contain any countries.
+New Zealand, Australia, France, Norway, the United Kingdom, Chile, and Argentina all claim ownership of some of the icy landmass.

-The Antarctic consists of island territories that are claimed by various countries.
-South Orkney Islands, South Shetland Islands, South Georgia, and the South Sandwich Islands are all claimed by the United Kingdom.
+The Antarctic consists of island territories claimed by various countries.
+The United Kingdom claims the South Orkney Islands, South Shetland Islands, South Georgia, and the South Sandwich Islands.

-Peter I Island and Bouvet Island are claimed by Norway; Heard and McDonald Islands are claimed by Australia; and Scott Island and the Balleny Islands are claimed by New Zealand.
+Norway claims Peter I Island and Bouvet Island; Australia claims the Heard and McDonald Islands; and New Zealand claims Scott Island and the Balleny Islands.

-Apart from the sovereignty the different counties have over the continent, the whole of Antarctica has more or less similar geographical features.
+Antarctica has similar geographical features besides the sovereignty of the different countries on the continent.
 The Antarctic Ice Sheet dominates the region.
-It is the maximum critical single piece of ice on Earth.
+It is the most critical single piece of ice on Earth.
 It even extends beyond the continent while snow and ice are at their most extreme.

-The ice ground dramatically grows in period from about 3 million square kilometers at the end of summer season to about 19 million square kilometers by winter.
-Ice sheet boom specially takes place at the coastal ice shelves, by and large the Ross Ice Shelf and the Ronne Ice Shelf.
+The icy ground dramatically grows from about 3 million square kilometres at the end of the summer season to about 19 million square kilometres by winter.
+The ice sheet boom especially occurs at the coastal ice shelves, primarily the Ross Ice Shelf and the Ronne Ice Shelf.

 Antarctica

-Ice shelves are floating sheets of ice which can be connected to the continent.
-Glacial ice moves from the continent`s interior to the ones lower-elevation ice shelves at expenses of 10 to 1,000 meters annually.
+Ice shelves are floating sheets of ice that can be connected to the continent.
+Glacial ice moves from the continent’s interior to the lower-elevation ice shelves at a cost of 10 to 1,000 meters annually.

-Antarctica has a number of mountain summits, which includes the Transantarctic Mountains, that divide the continent into eastern and western regions.
+Antarctica has a number of mountain summits, which include the Transantarctic Mountains, that divide the continent into eastern and western regions.
 A few of these summits have a height of more than 4,500 meters.
-The elevation of the Antarctic Ice Sheet itself is about 2,000 meters and reaches 4,000 meters above sea level near the center of the continent.
+The elevation of the Antarctic Ice Sheet itself is about 2,000 meters and reaches 4,000 meters above sea level near the centre of the continent.

 Without any ice, Antarctica would possibly end up as a big peninsula and archipelago of mountainous islands, known as Lesser Antarctica, and a single huge landmass about the scale of Australia, known as Greater Antarctica.
 These regions have one-of-a-type geologies.